OGR-67/CheatSheet/README.md

 # My Programming Cheatsheets

-Putting things in this file helps me to synthetize and see if I really understood concepts I've learned during my learning journey.
+Putting things in this file helps me to synthesize and see if I really understood concepts I've learned during my learning journey.
-It can also useful as a reminder and mini tutos.
+It can also be useful as a reminder and mini tutos.
-I know the title of this file not really suits its purpose ;) Initially, it was really about doing a cheatsheet, but when I realize how benefic it was for my comprehension, I drift a bit :)
+I know the title of this file not really suits its purpose ;) Initially, it was really about doing a cheatsheet, but when I realize how benefit it was for my comprehension, I drift a bit :)

 ---